 Established by the local community in 1962, the Cape Coral – Lee County Library is located in the southwest portion of Cape Coral.
 It has a 40,000-square-foot facility, featuring meeting and conference rooms, a butterfly garden, and many computers for patron use.
 Staff provide services that assist the varied demographic population of Lee County and the 200,000 residents of Cape Coral.

 The East County Regional Library is in Lehigh Acres, an unincorporated, fast-growing area of Lee County.
 This 31,000-square-foot library opened in 2001.
 Its patron base is varied and includes people of all ages and backgrounds.
 On school day afternoons, the library attracts many middle and high-school-aged youth from the neighboring schools.

 The Fort Myers Regional Library is in the historic downtown River District, a vibrant center of Lee County’s cultural and economic activity.
 You will be serving a community that is diverse in age, culture, and economic background.
 The library is frequented by local and seasonal residents, as well as students and the downtown workforce.
 This is also the setting for the Lee County Library System’s annual Southwest Florida Reading Festival.

 Duties and Responsibilities

-Manage collection maintenance and promotion of the branch collections through selection, weeding, and displays.
+Maintain a regular schedule of collection maintenance and promotion of the adult’s collection through weeding, selection, and displays.